 This page is mainly intended for students from non-EU/EEA countries.
 Please note there are strict rules for working in the Netherlands during your studies.
-You will find more information here.

 - Self-employed work by non-EU/EEA students and knowledge migrants is exempted from the TWV.
 You can be self-employed in addition to your studies, without needing a TWV work permit from UWV.
 However, you have to register with the Dutch Chamber of Commerce.
+It also entails registering at the Dutch Tax office (Belastingdienst) and the Dutch Tax office collects tax 4 times a year on every product or service sold in the Netherlands.

 - Remember that as a non-EU/EEA student, you need to comply with the conditions for your residence permit.